-Wholesale electricity trade occurs through bilateral transactions and are the only type of wholesale transaction in the southeast and non-California west.
+Wholesale electricity trade occurs through bilateral transactions and are predominant in the Southeast and non-California West.
 These transactions vary in duration of contract, as well as in volume, daily timing, and duration of delivery.
 Trade differs regionally as a function of distinctive characteristics of regional grids.
 Bilateral trade volumes tend to be much larger than daily trade in ISO/RTO short-term markets.

 There are many reasons that wholesale markets developed-from requirements for open-access transmission systems, which enable development of competitive power generation, to the need to value resources in more refined ways, which help ensure that system reliability is maintained across a broad spectrum of possible disruptive situations.
 For example, peak mitigation requires generators to perform differently than a traditional baseload production model might specify, and therefore, it may be more valuable than day-ahead committed baseload generation.
 Increasingly, frequency regulation is as important as peak mitigation, but frequency regulation methods may differ at the transmission level compared to the distribution level.
-For example, increasingly, distribution frequency regulation occurs at much faster millisecond speeds compared to transmission frequency regulation.

 As noted, an array of new and evolving business models-aggregators, consumer generators, and an evolving generation mix-have emerged from the adoption and integration of new technologies and their associated economics.
 These developments are raising jurisdictional and market questions.
-For instance, at the bulk power (wholesale) level, short-run markets are deemed by regulators to be workably competitive, but concerns have been raised about the ability of short-run markets to address longer-term issues, such as ensuring that adequate capacity will be available when needed.
-Also, wholesale markets have successfully integrated independent generation into system operations, and efforts have been underway for some time to make individual DER providers (principally DR) and aggregators of DERs (also principally DR) active market participants.
+For instance, at the bulk power (wholesale) level, regulators deem short-run markets as workably competitive, but concerns have been raised about the ability of short-run markets to address longer-term issues, such as ensuring that adequate capacity will be available when needed.
+Also, wholesale markets have successfully integrated independent generation into system operations, and efforts have been underway for some time to make individual DER providers (principally DR) and aggregators of DER (also principally DR) active market participants.
 More visibility of and reliance on these potential resources is needed, however, to maximize their value.

 At the local and utility level (retail), electricity choice markets that are intended to bring new services and lower prices to consumers have seen minor successes, and consumer demand for these services is a significant driver of change.
-Some states are exploring new structures that would open retail commodity trade to emulate wholesale markets.
+Some states are exploring new structures that would open retail commodity trade to markets.
 These models are under consideration in the State of New York, for instance, and are often referred to under the rubric Distribution System Operator models.

-4.4.1 Centrally-Organized Wholesale Markets and Reliability
+Centrally Organized Wholesale Markets and Reliability

 Electricity production and delivery have traditionally been organized around large centralized power stations and high-voltage transmission lines.
 Power is shipped over long distances before voltage is stepped down to flow through distribution systems for delivery to consumers.
 This system often is referred to as the "bulk power system."
-Centrally-organized wholesale markets are structured to provide price discovery of wholesale electricity costs in the bulk power system.
+Centrally organized wholesale markets are structured to provide price discovery of wholesale electricity costs in the bulk power system.
 Costs relating to bulk power are more than half-and up to two-thirds-of most customers' electricity bill.
 The significance of costs to customers and the associated economic value of electricity to them is why the functioning of wholesale markets is so important to the overall operation of the electricity supply chain.